awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

   + Botocore: 1\.4\.37
   + CoreCLR: 3\.2\.6\-beta
   + Node\.js: 2\.4\.7
 + If you need to run a Docker container in a build environment and that container requires AWS credentials, you must pass through the credentials from the build environment to the container\.
-In your build spec, include a Docker `run` command such as the following, which in this example uses the `aws s3 ls` command to list your available Amazon S3 buckets\.
+In your buildspec file, include a Docker `run` command such as the following, which in this example uses the `aws s3 ls` command to list your available Amazon S3 buckets\.
 The `-e` option passes through the necessary environment variables for your container to access AWS credentials\.

   ```
   docker run -e AWS_DEFAULT_REGION -e AWS_CONTAINER_CREDENTIALS_RELATIVE_URI your-image-tag aws s3 ls